 - the anger or irritation state

-- the loneliness stands
+- the loneliness state

-- the focus is on
+- the focus state

 - the meditation/yoga state

 - the recalcitrance state